HardstylesDev/BlitzSG/README.md

   have anywhere near the same feel as the original game mode.
   <br>

-## Contributing

-Pull requests are always welcome.
-For all of you out there who aren't familiar with GitHub, you can also just message me on discord (arraylist) and I'll add you as a contributor.

-## Special Thanks

-- Oculysm: For helping me with some of the details of the game mode, such as economy and kits
-- Panimioul: For re-creating the original lobby, and helping me find some of the original maps through the archive discord
-- ILost: For providing me with free hosting on numerous occasions, and helping me test the game
-- Pixelville: for the hours spent testing the game (i'd include your friends but i don't know their usernames)
-- Hypixel Map Archive discord: For having a detailed list of all the maps
-- kunet: For creating the worldclean tool, which I used to clean up each map (they fit on GitHub now!)
-- The original Hypixel team: For creating the original game mode, and giving us all the memories we have today
-- The OG community: For being a part of the game mode, and making it what it was back in the day.
-I'm glad I was able to be a part of it.
-Miss you guys.
-- You: For reading this far, and for being a part of the community.
-I hope you've enjoyed the ride as much as I did.
-- Anyone else I forgot to mention: I'm sorry, I'm bad at remembering things.
-I'll add you if you remind me.

 ## Running

 If you want to run this project, you'll need to set up a MySQL or MongoDB server, and configure the database settings in